Vidanga – Embelia ribes Benefits, Usage, Dose, Side Effects

 Usually when medicine is given for de-worming the intestines, it is associated with another laxative ingredient so as to ease the dead worms out of the intestines.
 But while administering Embelia ribes for the purpose of de-worming, an extra laxative is not required because Vidanga itself is a mild laxative.

-The word Krumighna does not suggest only towards intestinal worm.
-The word meaning also encompasses microbial infection as well.
-Hence Vidanga is an essential ingredient in many anti-microbial medicines like Sanjivani Vati and Panchanimbadi Vati.
+The word Krumighna does not suggest only towards intestinal worms.
+The word’s meaning also encompasses microbial infection as well.
+Hence Vidanga is an essential ingredient in many antimicrobial medicines like Sanjivani Vati and Panchanimbadi Vati.

-It detoxifies blood, hence useful in wide range of skin diseases.
+It detoxifies blood, hence useful in a wide range of skin diseases.

 It has contraceptive effect, along with Pippali (long pepper)

-It improves skin complexion and also used for rejuvenation purpose.
+It improves skin complexion and is also used for rejuvenation purposes.

 Its water decoction is used for oil pulling to relieve dental caries and bad breath